zaiisao/Documentation/en/cloud-recording/cloud_recording_individual_mode.md

 title: Individual Recording
 description:
 platform: All Platforms
-updatedAt: Wed Oct 16 2019 09:56:57 GMT+0800 (CST)
+updatedAt: Wed Oct 16 2019 10:13:13 GMT+0800 (CST)
 ---
 # Individual Recording
 ## Overview

 Agora Cloud Recording supports two recording modes:

-- Individual recording mode: Agora Cloud Recording generates one audio and/or video file for each UID.
+- Individual recording mode: Agora Cloud Recording generates one audio and/or video file for each UID or each specified UID in the channel.
 - Composite recording mode: This is the default recording mode.
-The audio and video of all UIDs in the channel are combined into one file.
+The audio and video of all or specified UIDs in the channel are combined into one file.

 This article explains how to record a call in individual recording mode by using the RESTful API.